| | Vol. 23 No. 5

 impacted the availability of loans" for students attending

+their school.
 Susan Winstel, director of admissions at Carlow U., reported,

 "We are seeing more parents being denied Parent-Plus Loans."